Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Related Work

 \citet{Soudry+18} showed that gradient descent(GD) on the logistic loss with linearly separable data converges to the $L_2$ maximum margin solution for almost all datasets.
 These results were extended to loss functions with super-polynomial tails in \citet{Nacson+19a}. \citet{Nacson+19c} extended these results to hold for stochastic gradient descent(SGD) and \citet{Gunasekar+18a} extended the results for other optimization geometries. \citet{JiTelgarsky19c} provided tight convergence bounds in terms of dataset size as well as training time. \citet{JiTelgarsky19b} provide similar results when the data is not linearly separable.

-\citet{JiTelgrasky19a} showed that for deep linear nets, under certain conditions on the initialization, for almost all linearly separable datasets, the network, in function space, converges to the maximum margin solution. \citet{Gunasekar+18b} established that for linear convolutional nets, under certain assumptions regarding convergence of gradients etc, the function converges to a KKT point of the maximum margin problem in fourier space. \citet{Nacson+19b} shows that for smooth homogeneous nets, the network converges to a KKT point of the maximum margin problem in parameter space. \citet{LyuLi20} established these results with weaker assumptions and also provide asymptotic convergence rates for the loss. \citet{ChizatBach20} explore the inductive bias for a 2-layer infinitely wide ReLU neural net in function space and show that the function learnt is a max-margin classifier for variation norm.
+\citet{JiTelgrasky19a} showed that for deep linear nets, under certain conditions on the initialization, for almost all linearly separable datasets, the network, in function space, converges to the maximum margin solution. \citet{Gunasekar+18b} established that for linear convolutional nets, under certain assumptions regarding convergence of gradients etc, the function converges to a KKT point of the maximum margin problem in fourier space. \citet{Nacson+19b} shows that for smooth homogeneous nets, the network converges to a KKT point of the maximum margin problem in parameter space. \citet{LyuLi20} established these results with weaker assumptions and also provide asymptotic convergence rates for the loss. \citet{ChizatBach20} explore the inductive bias for a 2-layer infinitely wide ReLU neural net in function space and show that the function learnt is a max-margin classifier for variation norm. \cite{Moroshko+20} established the inductive bias for linear diagonal networks and showed that the network transitions between maximum $L_2$-norm and $L_1$-norm margin, depending on the relation between the initialization scale and training accuracy.